shortpatti/aboutme/pages/about.md

  Superior, CO
  October 2014 to December 2014

-- Built a custom MadCap Flare authoring environment and converted legacy documentation created in Microsoft Word and to maximize content reuse and reduce the cost of creating, managing, and publishing content.
-- Trained technical writers and instructional designers to use and customize MadCap Flare.
+Trained technical writers and instructional designers to use and customize MadCap Flare.